Nicholasangelo/docPicker/README.md

 # docPicker
-inteded to test openui integratin in Bloomreach
+inteded to test openui integration in Bloomreach

 available to view @ nicholasangelo.github.io/docPicker